JuBra/organism-world-map/README.md

 __Example:__ Generating a map for Aspergillus niger.

-Lookup the id on the [Catalogue of Life](http://www.catalogueoflife.org/col/search/) website by searching for Aspergillus niger.
-The id is displayed in the url bar of the browser: `catalogueoflife.org/../id/ea00b3b8c44dbcf76443e20f78411dc2`
+Lookup the id on the [catalogue of life](http://www.catalogueoflife.org/col/search/) website by searching for Aspergillus niger.
+The id is displayed in the url bar of the browser: catalogueoflife.org/col/details/species/id/__ea00b3b8c44dbcf76443e20f78411dc2__
 ````shell
 python generate_map.py --id ea00b3b8c44dbcf76443e20f78411dc2
 ````